 This classic Christmas movie was also a classic “sleeper film” earning only $2 million opening weekend, probably because it opened a week before Thanksgiving in 1983, according to the New York Times, who suspect its release was a bit off-season for the film’s title.
 Just think: now you can buy your own leg lamp any day of the year.
 Need more?
 Here are 10 things we bet you never knew about the movie A Christmas Story.

 From Disney’s powerhouse studios came the world-famous Muppets, but also Aladdin.
 And as if that wasn’t enough competition, Home Alone 2: Lost in New York was also in theaters when The Muppet Christmas Carol was released in 1992.
 The film opened in sixth place, but the kids still love it.
 Here are 15 more of the best Christmas movies for kids.

 Our beloved Miracle on 34th Street brought in only $2.7 million.
 It probably didn’t help that it was released in 1947… in June.
 Sure, the studio may have tried to capitalize on better theater attendance in the summer months, but this is a film about Santa Claus, after all.

 The best explanation for this 1995 box office failure is that it was just bad.
 Not only did USA Today call it a “bomb,” but Entertainment Weekly, The Washington Post, the Los Angeles Times, and Variety all had something to say about it, too.
 Oh, and there was speculation in the New York Times that this New Year’s Eve flick may have inspired “copycat” crimes of arson and theft in the subway.
 Yikes.
-If you like this one anyway, here are some other anything-but-traditional holiday movies we love.

 The Bishop’s Wife